Run the pilot.

 • Below $5M · credible path found Operator pays nothing for the first pass.
 Twin-3 may fund one agreed diagnostic expansion under written scope.

-Not vendor stats.
 Real questions your engineers ask when the console lights up.
-Twin-3 was engineered against these four specific conversations.
+Twin-3 was engineered against these four conversations.
 Each one costs measured money.
-Each one has an audited answer.
+Each one gets an audited answer.

 Between a vendor guess and a verified answer sits an audited evidence layer.